-Table 7a reports the results for the regressions for the growth effect in revenues.
-Column (1) shows that the latter is positively related to the first-release error in real GDP growth.
-Further, the larger is the period t-1 projected increase in the period t budget balance ratio, $bb{i,t}^{t-1} - bb{i,t-1}^{t-1}$, the lower is the revenues growth effect.
-This suggests that the more ambitious is the period t - 1 projected increase in the period t budget balance ratio, the more over-optimistic it is, as the realization of revenues growth in period t as measured in period t + 1 falls by a larger margin short of its projection in period t - 1.
-Turning to Columns (2) and (3), we observe that the revenues growth effect is negatively related to the projected increase in the revenue ratio, $rev{i,t}^{t-1} - rev{i,t-1}^{t-1}$ and positively related to the projected increase in the spending ratio, $exp{i,t-1}^{t-1} - exp{i,t-1}^{t-1}$.
-The split into the roles of the projected increases in the revenue and spending ratios refines the estimation of the effect of the projected increase in the period t budget balance ratio reported in Column (1).
-Again, the larger is (nominal or real) GDP growth relative to its projection, the more revenues turn out to grow relative to their projection.
+Table 6 reports the results for the regressions for the growth effect in revenues.
+Columns (1) and (2) show that the larger is (nominal or real) GDP growth relative to its projection, the more revenues turn out to grow relative to their projection.
 This is not surprising as GDP growth generally leads to more revenue growth.
+We observe that the revenues growth effect is negatively related to the projected increase in the revenue ratio, $rev{i,t}^{t-1} - rev{i,t-1}^{t-1}$ and positively related to the projected increase in the spending ratio, $exp{i,t}^{t-1} - exp{i,t-1}^{t-1}$.
 A more fragmented government leads to a more negative growth effect in revenues, possibly because the government finds it harder to implement projected unpleasant measures, viz. the projected growth in revenues.
-The final column in Table 7a drops the weighting factor in front of $g{rev,t}^{t+1} - g{rev,t}^{t-1}$, so it puts the "entire" growth effect on the lefthand side of the regression.
-The idea is that this way we get a direct estimate of the effect of the firstrelease error in nominal GDP growth via the growth effect of revenues on the first-release error of the budget balance, thus using equations (3) and (4).
+Column (3) drops the weighting factor in front of $g{rev,t}^{t+1} - g{rev,t}^{t-1}$, so it puts the error in the forecast of the nominal growth rate of revenues on the left-hand side of the regression equation.
 Hence, the regression in this column repeats that in the previous column, except for the change in the dependent variable.
-The estimates show that a onepercentage point first-release error in nominal GDP growth produces a 0.7 percentage point improvement in the budget balance via the channel of the growth effect of the revenues.
+The estimates show that a one-percentage point error in nominal GDP growth produces a 0.7 percentage point improvement in the error in the forecast of the nominal growth rate of revenues.

-We turn now to the growth effect of expenditures.
-The estimates are reported in Table 7b.
-A higher lagged first-release budget balance error has a more positive expenditure growth effect (Column (1)).
-The effect runs along both the revenues and spending sides (Columns (2) and (3)).
-A spending ratio in period t - 1 higher than anticipated produces a lower spending growth effect in period t, possibly because the government wants to correct the previous period's excess spending.
+Turning to the growth effect of expenditures in Columns (4) and (5), we find that a higher-than-anticipated spending ratio in period t-1 produces a lower spending growth effect in period t, possibly because the government wants to correct the previous period's excess spending.
 This in turn may be driven by the desire to remain within the correction horizon allowed by the SGP.
-By contrast, a higher revenue ratio in period t - 1 has the opposite effect; it induces the government to spend part of the unanticipated room.
+By contrast, a higher-than-anticipated revenue ratio in period t-1 has the opposite effect; it induces the government to spend part of the unanticipated room.
 Likewise, higher (real or nominal) GDP growth in period t creates more room to spend, having a positive effect on the growth effect in spending, possibly due to political pressure to spend more.
-A period t - 1 projected increase in the spending ratio between periods t - 1 and t exerts a negative influence on the growth effect.
-A larger projected increase in the expenditure ratio $exp{i,t}^{t-1} - exp{i,t-1}^{t-1}$ goes together with more over-optimism about spending, hence a larger first-release short-fall of spending growth from its projection.
-A higher debt ratio in period t - 1 implies a lower growth effect in spending, hence induces the government to correct spending growth relative to the projection in period t - 1.
+A period t-1 projected increase in the spending ratio between periods t-1 and t exerts a negative influence on the growth effect.
+A larger projected increase in the expenditure ratio $exp{i,t}^{t-1} - exp{i,t-1}^{t-1}$ goes together with more over-optimism about spending, hence a larger shortfall of spending growth from its projection.
+A higher debt ratio in period t-1 implies a lower growth effect in spending, hence induces the government to correct spending growth relative to the projection in period t-1.
+Column (6) puts the error in the nominal GDP growth rate on the left-hand side of the regression.
+The estimates show that a one-percentage point error in nominal GDP growth produces a 0.4 percentage point deterioration in the nominal growth rate of expenditures.

-Table 7a: Estimates for the growth effect of revenues
+Table 6: Estimates for the growth effects